 Taken as a whole, the results of these observational studies suggest that the relationship between baroclinity and tornadogenesis may be subtle.
-Markowski and Richardson (2009) suggest that tornadogenesis may be a goldilocks phenomenon whereby the downdraft-induced thunderstorm outflow or cold pool cannot be too warm (i.e., baroclinity has to be present), or too cold (i.e., not so cold it undercuts the storm or prevents near surface parcels from being dynamically lifted), but 'just right' (baroclinity generates horizontal vorticity which is re-oriented into the vertical and then significantly amplified by stretching).
-The idealized modeling study of Snook and Xue (2008) also suggests that the cold pool intensity that is sensitive to model microphysics needs to be just about right to support tornadogenesis but it was the vertical alignment of the mid-to-low-level mesocyclone and low-level rotation that they emphasized to be important in their study.
+Markowski and Richardson (2009) suggest that tornadogenesis may be a Goldilocks phenomenon whereby the downdraftinduced thunderstorm outflow or cold pool cannot be too warm (i.e., baroclinity has to be present) or too cold (i.e., not so cold that it undercuts the storm or prevents near-surface parcels from being dynamically lifted), but "just right" (baroclinity generates horizontal vorticity, which is reoriented into the vertical and then significantly amplified by stretching).
+The idealized modeling study of Snook and Xue (2008) also suggests that the cold pool intensity that is sensitive to model microphysics needs to be just about right to support tornadogenesis but it was the vertical alignment of the mid-to low-level mesocyclone and low-level rotation that they emphasized to be important in their study.
 Given that a low-level mesocyclone seems to be a necessary, but not sufficient condition for tornadogenesis (Trapp et al. 2005), an alternative interpretation of the above results is that the mechanisms responsible for generating the mesocyclone may differ from those responsible for tornadogenesis.

-Although many valuable insights on supercell dynamics had been gained through idealized modeling studies, including many studies of the 1980's and 1990's, such idealized simulations typically neglect factors such as environmental heterogeneity and surface processes that may be important to tornadogenesis.
+Although many valuable insights on supercell dynamics have been gained through the idealized modeling studies of the 1980s and 1990s, such idealized simulations typically neglect factors such as environmental heterogeneity and surface processes that may be important to tornadogenesis.
 Studies based on numerical simulations of sufficiently high resolution of real tornadic thunderstorms are few in the published literature.
-In this study, we perform dynamic analyses on tornadogenesis processes in a 'classic' tornadic supercell simulated with nested grids with as small as 50-m horizontal grid spacing.
+In this study, we perform dynamic analyses on tornadogenesis processes in a "classic" tornadic supercell simulated with nested grids with as small as 50-m horizontal grid spacing.
 This simulation includes a full physics model that parameterizes surface processes and starts from a realistic initial condition obtained through assimilation of Doppler radar and other high-resolution observations.
-To our knowledge, this study is the first to examine tornadogenesis in a 'classic' tornadic supercell simulated with fine enough grid spacing to explicitly resolve a tornado-like vortex while also including surface effects and environmental heterogeneity.
+To our knowledge, this study is the first to examine tornadogenesis in a "classic" tornadic supercell simulated with fine-enough grid spacing to explicitly resolve a tornado-like vortex while also including surface effects and environmental heterogeneity.
 In fact, as far as we know, this study is only the third to investigate a tornadic storm with realistic experiment design and methodology.
-The other two studies, Mashiko et al. (2009) and Schenkman et al. (2012), examined tornadogenesis in a mini-supercell within a typhoon rainband, and in a quasi-linear convective system (QLCS), respectively.
+The other two studies, Mashiko et al. (2009) and Schenkman et al. (2012), examined tornadogenesis in a minisupercell within a typhoon rainband and in a quasi-linear convective system (QLCS), respectively.